Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 The finished template is 5-1/2" wide by 9-1/2" long.
 To lay out the short side, measure 3-1/2" up from the bottom edge and make a mark.
 On the opposite side of the template, measure up 8-1/2" and make another mark.
 I used the square edges of another piece of cardboard to define the peak.
 Simply line up two adjoining sides of the square with the 3-1/2" and 8-1/2" marks on the template, and trace along the edges of the square.
 The template should look like the layout lines in the photo.

-Use the template to trace the entrance hole on the front section of the chalet (or measure up 5" from the bottom edge, and 2" in from the edge of the longer side). centering the entrance hole across the width of the front section.
-Drill the entrance hole using a 1-1/2" diameter Forstner bit, hole saw or paddle bit.
+Use the template to trace the entrance hole on the front section of the chalet (or measure up 5" from the bottom edge and 2" in from the edge of the longer side).
+Centering the entrance hole across the width of the front section.
+I use a 1-1/2" diameter Forstner bit to drill the entrance.
+A paddle bit or hole saw will work just as well.

 The size of the entrance hole is very important for attracting cavity-nesting birds.
 Too small, and the birds cannot get in.
 Too big, and the more aggressive starlings and sparrows will move in and chase out the smaller birds.

-I used a pneumatic nailer for attaching the pieces together, and I ran a bead of water-resistant glue along the edges of the joints to increase the holding power of the pneumatic nails.
+I used a pneumatic nailer to attach the pieces together, and I ran a bead of water-resistant glue along the edges of the joints to increase the holding power of the pneumatic nails.

 After the floor section is installed, driving another screw through the bottom of the door will keep it closed.